Carlos-A-P/intro-component-with-signup-form-react/README.md

 ### Useful resources

-- [Build a Responsive Grid CSS Website Layout From Scratch](https://www.youtube.com/watch?v=moBhzSC455o&ab_channel=TraversyMedia) - This helped me understand how to use grids and flexbox to organize my website.
-I also learned about some new vs code extentions such as prettier which helped make my code look neat and organised.

-- [JavaScript Client-slide Form Validation](https://www.youtube.com/watch?v=rsd4FNGTRBw&ab_channel=FlorinPop) - this tutorial helped my understand how to format forms in my project and how to implement javascript so that the users can receive a message back
+- [React Form Validation Using Custom Hooks Tutorial - Beginner React JS Project](https://www.youtube.com/watch?v=KGFG-yQD7Dw) - this tutorial helped my understand how to format forms in my project and how to implement jsx so that the users can receive a message back

 - [Debugging JavaScript in Visual Studio Code and Google Chrome](https://www.youtube.com/watch?v=AX7uybwukkk&ab_channel=JamesQQuick) - this video taught me how to debug my javascript using the debugger tool in developer tools